 OST was introduced in 1990, and is provided either by doctors employed in outpatient clinics or by general practitioners who practise at the CPTDAs.
 Buprenorphine was registered in 2004 and slow-release morphine in 2005.
 These two medications have contributed to the increased diversification of OST options.
 Treatment with naltrexone is also available.
 The buprenorphine/naloxone combination was introduced in 2007.

-The number of heroin-related seizures has declined since 2008 from 772 to 339 in 2013.
-The quantity seized has also reduced from 136.5 kg in 2008 to 7.6 kg in 2013, while significant annual fluctuations are recorded, but at lower levels than before 2011.
+The number of heroin-related seizures has declined since 2008 from 772 to 289 in 2014.
+The quantity seized has also reduced from 136.5 kg in 2008 to 4.87 kg in 2014, while significant annual fluctuations are recorded, but at lower levels than before 2011.

 In Slovenia, purchasing drugs for one’s own use and consumption is not considered a criminal offence.
 Slovenia’s Production and Trade in Illicit Drugs Act defines separately the possession of illicit drugs, the possession of a small quantity for individual use, and the possession of a small quantity for individual use for a person who opts for medical treatment or treatment in health or social programmes.
 Possession of an illicit drug is considered a minor offence under the Production and Trade in Illicit Drugs Act (Article 33), and is subject to a fine.
 For example, possession of small quantities of illicit drugs for one-off personal use might lead to a monetary fine of between EUR 42 and EUR 209.
 Individuals may be subject to more lenient punishment if they voluntarily enter treatment for illicit drug use or social security programmes approved by the Health Council at the Ministry of Health or by the Council for Drugs at the Ministry of Labour.